 Chérisey and Plantard and their coded information about the Two Rennes

-IN THE COUNTRY OF THE WHITE QUEEN
+IN THE COUNTRY OF Reine Blanche de Neaufles

-In the legend of Neaufles the underground passage ends at the entrance of a cave of treasure guarded by a demon and access is granted on only one day of the year [December 25th].
+In the legend of Neaufles an underground passage ends at the entrance of a cave of treasure guarded by a demon and access is granted on only one day of the year [December 25th].
 In the collective memory of the locals, the links existing between Gisors and Neaufles are marked by belief in this underground passage which supposedly connects the two fortresses of Gisors and Neaufles.

 The legend of this underground tunnel is reinforced by the presence in the town of a "monumental cross" in limestone, called the "pierced cross", carved in the middle of the 12th century.